Explore the key differences between CFD brokers and retail prop firms, including risk, capital requirements, and trading strategies for traders.

 Capital Requirements and Leverage Access

 CFD brokers require full funding to access leverage.
-Outside the U.S., leverage often tops out at 30:1 for major FX under ESMA rules, with lower limits on other assets.
-In the U.S., CFDs are broadly unavailable to retail traders.
+Outside the U.S., retail leverage often tops out at 30:1 for major FX under EU/UK-style product intervention rules, with lower limits on other assets.

 Prop firms let you access buying power by paying an evaluation fee instead of depositing the full account size.
 For futures, effective leverage depends on exchange and broker margin requirements (performance bonds) rather than a single “leverage number.”
 See CME’s overview of performance bonds/margins for how this works in practice.